szermatt/mistty/docs/source/usage.rst

 -------------

 MisTTY is known to work with powerline-shell prompts or `Tide, on Fish
 <https://github.com/IlanCosman/tide>`_.
-This includes right prompt,
+This includes right prompts,
-for the most part, though there might be temporary artifacts and troublesome corner cases left.
+for the most part - though there might be temporary artifacts and troublesome corner cases left.

-If you suspect your shell prompt is causing issues, please first try setting a traditional prompt to confirm, and, :ref:`file a bug
+If you suspect your shell prompt is causing issues, please first try setting a traditional prompt to confirm, then :ref:`file a bug
 <reporting>`, whatever the outcome.